gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/wine.md

 ##### MIDI support {#midi_support}

-[MIDI](MIDI "MIDI"){.wikilink} was a quite popular system for video games music in the 90s.
+[MIDI](MIDI "wikilink") was a quite popular system for video games music in the 90s.
 If you are trying out old games, it is not uncommon that the music will not play out of the box.
 Wine has excellent MIDI support.
-However you first need to make it work on your host system, as explained in [MIDI](MIDI "MIDI"){.wikilink}.
+However you first need to make it work on your host system, as explained in [MIDI](MIDI "wikilink").
 Last but not least you need to make sure Wine will use the correct MIDI output, though by default, no extra configuration may be required.

 For MIDI tracks to play in-game, install Microsoft\'s General MIDI DLS Collection, DirectSound and DirectMusic using `{{ic|winetricks gmdls dsound directmusic}}`{=mediawiki} or by searching for them on the dependency manager if using